AashikNishath/15-Days-15-Dashboards/README.md

 Power Query
 Cleaned datasets, performed transformations, and standardized schemas.

-📦 Contents of This Repository

-/daily-projects – All 15 mini projects

-/final-dashboards – The 5 selected polished dashboards

-/datasets – Cleaned and raw datasets used

-/docs – Insights, notes, and project explanations

 🎯 Purpose of This Project

 To build practical, job-ready Power BI skills through consistent execution.